wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ```

 ## (TODO) Step 3.
 Make a First Submission
-Every course TODO will be listed accordingly in these documents.
-This week we want you to do a dry run.
+The specifications for the homeworks are listed in this repository; the cmsc13600-course-project repo is a template for you to modify and use to manage your code.
+This week we want you to do a dry run and add a few files and change a few attributes.

-Each week, you will complete the following steps to finish and submit your assignments.
-In the `app` folder, you can run the following commands.
+Each week, you will make changes to your repository and submit a branch of your repository to gradescope.

+Open a gitbash/Terminal window, change directory to ththe `app` folder, you can run the following commands.

 1. Make sure you are working on the "main" branch and that it is up-to-date
 ```